What Do You Know About the U.S. State Capitals?

 Long before McDonald's popularized the concept of drive-thru dining, the very first drive-thru opened in 1920.

 The Springfield, Illinois, Maid-Rite sandwich shop opened with its drive-thru and then franchised in 1926 before anyone had even heard of the Golden Arches.

 There are more than 72 breweries in the Denver Beer Triangle (which includes Boulder and Fort Collins) and 48 in Denver proper.

-Not only does Denver lead in breweries, it hosts the Great American Beer Festival every year.
-This fall gathering offers more than 3,000 beers to visitors, making it the world's largest beer event, according to Guinness World Records.
+Not only does Denver lead in breweries, but it also hosts the Great American Beer Festival every year.
+Usually offering more than 3,000 beers to visitors, it's the world's largest beer event according to Guinness World Records.

 It Wasn't Yellow